- Aims and Objectives

 Parish Council Notices

 Any items of interest to parishioners, along with agendas and other documents for public display are displayed on this website and on the Parish Council notice boards around the village.
-There are three notice boards, one fixed to the wall of the Reading Room in Church Street, another in Wappenham Road at the junction with Field Way (The Square) and the third one beside the post box near The Green.
+There are three notice boards, one fixed to the outside wall of the Reading Room (20 Church Street), another in Wappenham Road at the junction with Field Way (The Square) and the third beside the post box near The Green.

-Items are usually displayed on each board but where something has to legally be displayed and only one copy is available the notice board that would be used is the larger one of the three, the one on the Green.
+Items are usually displayed on each board but where something has to legally be displayed, and only one copy is available, then this will be displayed on the noticeboard near The Green.

 The Planning Committee meets when there is an application to be considered.
 It meets in the Reading Room and the agendas are displayed beforehand.
-The Planning Committee does not have the power to determine a planning application, it makes comments of support or objection to South Northamptonshire Council, which is the Local Planning Authority.
-The Parish Council, while being available to listen to residents' concerns for or against an application, would urge all parishioners to make their views known directly to the Planning Department of South Northamptonshire Council (www.southnorthants.gov.uk).
+The Planning Committee does not have the power to determine a planning application, it makes comments of support or objection to West Northants Council, which is the Local Planning Authority.
+The Parish Council, while being available to listen to residents' concerns for or against an application, would urge all parishioners to make their views known directly to the Planning Department of West Northants Council.

 The Parish Council cordially welcomes new residents to the village with a welcome pack containing a list of local businesses, leaflets with information on parish walks, etc., which hopefully answers initial questions and helps orientate new residents.
 Other information can be obtained from the Parish Clerk.